marimilch/star-fox-clone/README.md

 while some are free (like flying enemies, most projectiles).

 Every object is active only if it is in a certain "box" surrounding the player.
-If the object is too far away in negative z-direction or if the player just passed it the object is disabled.
+If the object is too far away in positive z-direction or if the player just passed it the object is disabled.

 The player slightly tilts left and right to give an illusion of floatiness.